ksylor/clarity-workshop-exercises/exercise-3/README.md

 nothing to commit, working tree clean
 ```

-16. This time, we'll resolve the conflict by rebasing.
+16. This time, we'll resolve the conflict the better way, by rebasing.
 Run `git pull --rebase`, and you'll see something like this:

 ```
 First, rewinding head to replay your work on top of it...
 Applying: My changes
 ```

 17. This time, if you take a look at `git log --graph -3`, you'll only see `My Changes` and `Their Changes` with a nice straight line connecting them.
 No more nasty merge commit!

 ```
 * commit 09a1663975fba8a6bdcc3e2316848a4f118e742d (HEAD -> master)
 | Author: Katie Sylor-Miller <ksylormiller@etsy.com>